Retr0-dot-cpp/Retr0-s-init.vim/README.md

 5) Save the file(by using :wq command) and then use :PlugInstall command

-#MacOS installation
+# MacOS installation
-unfortunately I do not know how to set up it on MacOS because i never had it.
-If you had or still have it contribute in this project
+Unfortunately I do not know how to set up it on MacOS because I never had it.
+If you had or still have it please contribute in this project